vital101/power-analytics-php-library/README.md

-# WP Power Analytics Lib
+# WP Power Analytics WordPress Lib

-This is the WP Power Analytics PHP library for integrating with WordPress and other PHP projects.
+This is the WP Power Analytics PHP library for integrating with WordPress.

 ## Usage

-Initialize the library as early as possible in your plugin code.
+Initialize the library as early as possible in your plugin or theme code.

     require plugin_dir_path( __FILE__ ) . "includes/power_analytics.php";
     $powerAnalyticsUUID = "Your Power Analytics Product UUID";
-    $PowerAnalytics = new WordPressPowerAnalytics(
+    $MyPlugin_PowerAnalytics = new WordPressPowerAnalytics(
         $powerAnalyticsUUID,
         __FILE__,
-        "your-plugin-sluhg"
+        "your-plugin-slug"
     );
-    $PowerAnalytics->initialize();
+    $MyPlugin_PowerAnalytics->initialize();

 ## Event Tracking

-    global $PowerAnalytics;
+    global $MyPlugin_PowerAnalytics;
-	$PowerAnalytics->track($eventName, $eventValue);
+	$MyPlugin_PowerAnalytics->track($eventName, $eventValue);

+## Why the "MyPlugin_" in the instance variable?

+It's likely that other plugins a user has installed will use WP Power Analytics.
+To avoid collisions, try to explicitly namespace your WordPressPowerAnalytics instance variable.